 Once you taste these chocolate brownie cookies, you will immediately fall in love with them!
 Soft, rich and fudgy texture with crinkly and shiny tops sprinkled with some sea salt flakes, they are impossible to resist!

-Ready in less than 30 minutes, with no chilling time required, this hybrid of brownie and cookie ticks all of the boxes.
+If you are unfamiliar with brownie cookies, let me bring you up to speed.
 In simplest terms, brownie cookie, or 'brookie' (as they are sometimes called) is a cross of brownie and a cookie.
 They have all of the characteristics of chocolate brownie, but shaped into a cookie.

 They're really easy and quick to make, and the best part is that unlike most of the cookies, they don't require any chilling time!
 The hardest part is waiting for them to cool down.

 If you prefer more traditional brownies, make sure to check out my Easy Homemade Brownies recipe or my popular Chocolate Cherry Brownies.
 In fact, I have the whole category dedicated to bars and brownies recipes, where everyone will find something delicious to suit their needs.

 To make this brownie cookie recipe you will need:

 - Chocolate - I prefer to use the dark chocolate bar, with minimum 70% cocoa solids.
 It gives these cookies rich and deep chocolate flavour, which other chocolates may not deliver.
 You could also use milk chocolate, but the texture and flavour will be just slightly different.
 Chocolate can also be replaced by chocolate chips ( sweet chocolate chips or semi sweet chocolate chips) or chocolate discs.

 - Butter - Use salted or unsalted butter.
 Cut the butter into small cubes, as this will warm it up quicker and speed up the melting process.